Load-Bearing SWAT Conditioning: Train for Kit Weight

 References

 Knapik, J. J., & Reynolds, K. (2012).
-Load carriage in military operations: A review of historical, physiological, biomechanical and medical aspects.
+Load carriage in military operations: a review of historical, physiological, biomechanical and medical aspects.
 In K. E. Friedl & W. R. Santee (Eds.), Military Quantitative Physiology: Problems and Concepts in Military Operational Medicine.
 Borden Institute, Fort Detrick, MD.

 Vine, C. A., Coakley, S. L., Blacker, S. D., et al. (2022).
 Accuracy of metabolic cost predictive equations during military load carriage.
 Journal of Strength and Conditioning Research, 36(5), 1297-1303.